cookiengineer/dotfiles/shared/IDEAS.md

+# Watchdaemon for sandboxed end-user VMs

+- A watchdaemon for untrusted (external) freelance workers that work on classified projects.
+- Use Docker and RDP to sandbox a VM, only RDP access is allowed
+- Observe Copy/Paste
+- Observe keystrokes via eBPF keylogger
+- Timeline UI of Coding, Browsing, Pushing Time
+- Log of browsed websites (and DNS requests)
+- Log of Copy/Paste interactions
+- Forbid connections to DNS over TLS/HTTPS servers
+- Generate/Intercept TLS certificates automatically

+# WhatsApp Form Provider

+- A lot of people rely on WhatsApp for communication
+- Form that posts entries/contact requests just via WhatsApp bot
+- Create a Web Form UI that can flexibly build forms online through a mobile website

+# Forensics Tools / Binmap

+- Draw a map of an executable and its library dependencies and plot them on an SVG chart
+- Additionally support a `--functions` flag that also plots functions from other libraries
+- Categorize functions and node clusters by filename and/or folder paths

 # Go Shell

 - [ ] [BubbleTea](https://github.com/charmbracelet/bubbletea) based Terminal UI for an interactive Shell in Golang.
 - [ ] [Yeagi/interp](https://github.com/traefik/yaegi) based Interpreter, but with additional standard package.
 - [ ] `gosh` standard package to interact with shell in an easier way (e.g. `gosh.Mkdir() bool`)

 # SMART GUI

 - [ ] GUI for `smartctl` and smartmontools, to check external HDDs automatically or in an easier manner.

+# SystmD GUI

+- Build a UI that shows services and sandboxing configurations of systemd units and services
+- Remote UI can be implemented using SSH tunnels to a remote server, where the queries are executed
+- Allow to enable sandboxing features (e.g. seccomp based sandboxes) and other things

 # Wallet GUI

 - [ ] Parse CSVs of bank account into a wallet that auto-tags things based on identifying strings for subjects, receiver, sender etc.

 # Barrier GUI